 It happened in a flash.

-No one said or did anything.
+No one else said or did anything.
 It was just Bicycle Mom, her son, and other cars driving by.

 But if it had happened in a store or parking lot or a church, I don’t think anyone would have said anything to her.
 By and large, most of us are not morally courageous.
 I’m not.
 I can stand against malfeasance – until it puts my life at risk or places me in personal discomfort.